corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 - Calling 'close' on a closed and errored session schedules a wakeup event and sends no session close events ✅
 - Calling 'close' on errored sessions schedules a wakeup event and sends no session close events ✅
-- Receiving an out-of-order session close events does not resume the flow and sends a session ack ✅
+- Receiving an out-of-order session close events does not resume the flow and sends a session ack ✅ Receiving an ordered session close event when waiting to receive data errors the flow ✅
 - Receiving a wakeup or session ack event does not resume the flow and resends any unacknowledged events ✅ (Still requires the resends to be asserted)
 - Receiving a session event for an unrelated session does not resume the flow and sends a session ack ✅
 - Receiving a session data event instead of a close resumes the flow with an error ✅